QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 Download FModel: [https://fmodel.app/](https://fmodel.app/){:target="_blank"}

 Download Mappings file: [Mapping File](https://unofficial-modding-guide.com/posts/ue4ss_and_mappings/#mappings-download){:target="_blank"}

+>**BEFORE PROCEEDING:** Remove *ALL* mods from your game.
+FModel will load them and cause issues and materials may not load properly.
+{: .prompt-danger }

 1. If first time using, click the arrows for `ADD UNDETECTED GAME` and select `C:\SteamLibrary\steamapps\common\Ready Or Not\ReadyOrNot` as your directory AND press the `+` button.
 2. Select the UE Version to be `GAME_UE5_3` and press OK